Eyes & Ears

 The society takes a keen interest in all matters appertaining to highways, including future new road plans serving the Colchester area, issues for local residents regarding local roads, pavements, signage and any changes.
 We meet periodically with Essex County Highways to represent the views of the Society and its members and gain valuable insight into strategic highways plans.

 Colchester Civic Society believes that the network of Public Rights of Way should be protected, cherished and expanded.
-It believes it’s important to properly consider rights of way issues as an integral part of local planning and development work and to seek, and wherever possible to extend and link up, the network of public rights of way to increase public access and environmentally friendly travel options.
+It believes it’s important to properly consider rights of way issues as an integral part of local planning and development work and wherever possible to seek to extend and link up the network of Public Rights of Way in order to increase public access and environmentally friendly travel options.

 The Civic Society recognises the importance of trees.
 We encourage the preservation of trees, remind developers of their responsibilities to ensure the survival of newly planted trees and plant trees ourselves.